 Dry rot is wood decay caused by a fungus that can eat its way through and deteriorate your home’s wooden structure, causing serious damage.
 This fungus is known as serpula lacrymans and starts off as a tiny spore.
 When there is a large enough group of these spores it is said to look like a fine orange dust.
 If these spores are exposed to moisture/humidity, it will begin the dreadful process of dry rot.

 Dry Rot Treatment and Prevention

 The affected wood needs to be dried and you want to make sure you have proper ventilation to reduce humidity.
 Two popular chemicals used in dry rot treatment include borates and glycol.
 Borates is a preservative that is often either injected or sprayed onto the wood.
 Glycol is a chemical found in antifreeze and is either sprayed or painted onto the wood.
 Both work as a fungicide to kill the rot, although borate is also used as a preventative measure to treat new wood.

-Getting a Proper Inspection
+Get a Proper Inspection from the Professionals

 As with all significant damage or infestations, dry rot can be a large unexpected expense for a home or business owner.
 There are treatments and repairs available but identifying the problem is the first step.
 Not only do we provide pest inspections, but our licensed home and commercial inspectors can also assess how susceptible your property could be at developing a dry rot problem in the future.

 There are many problem areas that we can help you identify such as water damage caused by a leak, having proper ventilation and making sure the gutter system on your roof efficiently diverts water away from your foundation.

 If you are looking to buy a property, call us at 775- 323-1117 to get a pest inspection.
 We are a local home and pest inspection service in Reno that employs inspectors with decades of experience.